 What is an appropriate time to start allowances and how much do you recommend?

 By the age of 9 – 10 is a good time to start allowances and my recommended amount is $3 times their age per month.
-A ten year old would receive $30 per month in allowances and also be responsible for minor financial obligations such as games, movies, etc.
+The one caveat is that they need also need an appropriate level of financial responsibility.
+A ten year old would receive $30 per month in allowances and be responsible for minor financial obligations that they incur.
+The teachable moment is don’t bail them out if they run out of money.

 At what age would you recommend increasing their financial responsibility?